cryptpad/documentation/FAQ.rst

 Import/export is not visible in the File menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For spreadsheets and advanced document processing, Cryptpad integrates OnlyOffice.
+For spreadsheets and advanced document processing, Cryptpad integrates Euro-Office.
 As a result, there are two toolbars each with their own File menu on the same screen.
 Please make sure to check in both menus, when looking for import/export.

 Document application import/export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~